Bruno Nogueira

 Bruno Miguel Alexandre da Cunha Nogueira (born 31 January 1982) is a Portuguese actor, comedian, writer and television host.

 He started his career as an actor on a soap opera called "Anjo Selvagem" in 2002.
 In 2003, he started hosting Curto Circuito on the cable channel Sic Radical.
-However, it was through the stand-up comedy that he has become best known, in programs such as "Levanta-te e Ri" (2003–06), "Manobras de Diversão" (2004–05) or "HermanSIC" (2004–05).
+However, it was through stand-up comedy that he became best known, in programmes such as "Levanta-te e Ri" (2003–06), "Manobras de Diversão" (2004–05) or "HermanSIC" (2004–05).

-In 2008, he started the comedy show Os Contemporâneos relying primarily on satire of current political and social issues.
-The final episode aired 2 August 2009.
-In April 2010, he started hosting Lado B (the B side), his own talk-show.
+In 2008, he started the comedy show Os Contemporâneos, relying primarily on satire of current political and social issues.
+The final episode aired on 2 August 2009.
+In April 2010, he started hosting Lado B (the B side), his own talk show.

 Nogueira created Odisseia with Gonçalo Waddington and Tiago Guedes in 2013.